kevinlauman/My-Agile-Resources/README.md

 ### Hi there 👋
+This repository contains process visuals and training/transition materials I have created in the past.
+Feel free to use these for your own needs or inspiration!
 <!--
 **kevinlauman/kevinlauman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.